Matroids over Skew Tracts: Matroids over skew tracts

 As \cite{Bak17} shows, a matroid over a field $T$ corresponds to a linear subspace of some $T^n$.
-A $\mathbb{K}$-matroid corresponds to a usual matroid.
+A $\mathbb{K}$-matroid corresponds to a matroid.
 An $\mathbb{S}$-matroid is an oriented matroid.
-A $\mathbb{P}$-matroid is a phased matroid, defined in \cite{AD12}.
-And a $\mathbb{T}\triangle$-matroid is a valuated matroid, as defined in \cite{DW92b}.
-Weak matroids and strong matroids coincide over $\mathbb{K}$, $\mathbb{S}$ and $\mathbb{T}\triangle$, but they do not coincide over $\mathbb{P}$.
+A $\mathbb{T}\triangle$-matroid is a valuated matroid.
+And a $\mathbb{P}$-matroid is a phased matroid, defined in \cite{AD12}.
+Weak matroids and strong matroids coincide over $\mathbb{K}$, $\mathbb{S}$ and $\mathbb{T}\triangle$, but they do not coincide over $\mathbb{P}$ (cf. Example 3.31 in \cite{Bak17}).